J Form: Study Abroad with Indian Agricultural Income

 Countries Accepting J Form from Indian Applicants

 There are major countries abroad which accept J Form as a proof of income from Indian applicants coming from agricultural backgrounds.
-These countries are as follows if you want to:
+The countries that will accept your J Form for agriculture as financial proof for education funding if you apply to:

 Additional Documents Required with J Form to Study Abroad